The uniform general signed rank test and its design sensitivity: A uniform general signed rank test

 \end{theorem}

 \Cref{th:uniform_bound} justifies rejecting the sensitivity null $H_0(\Gamma)$ whenever $T_n(x) \geq f_{\alpha,n}(x)$ for some $x \in (0,1)$, allowing us to adaptively choose a value of $x$ after seeing the data, while retaining Type I error control at level $\alpha$.
-We call this test a \emph{uniform general signed rank test}.
-The idea is illustrated in \cref{fig:walk_bound}.
-Because the probability bound in \cref{th:uniform_bound} holds uniformly over all $x$, in any given dataset we may choose the value of $x$ which yields the strongest inference.
-We can think of the resulting test as simultaneously conducting general signed rank tests with truncated score functions $\varphi_x(q) = \varphi(q) \indicator{q \geq 1 - x}$ for all values $x = 1/(n+1), \cdots, n/(n+1)$, but with modified critical values given by $f_{\alpha,n}(x)$.
-The critical value $f_{\alpha,n}(x)$ is larger than the fixed-sample exact critical value $c_{\alpha,n}(\Gamma)$ from \cref{sec:general_sign_rank}, accounting for the uniformity of our test.
-Note that, when we use the sign test score function $\varphi(q) = 1$, the resulting truncated score functions $\varphi_x$ are exactly the score functions used in Noether's test \citep{noether_simple_1973,rosenbaum_exact_2012}.
+We call this test a {uniform general signed rank test}.